 The funding for the federal agencies and the SFWMD reflects a fiscal year that begins on October 1 and ends on September 30 of each year.
-The funding for other state agencies reflects a fiscal year that starts on July 1 and ends on June 30 of each year.
+The funding for other State of Florida agencies reflects a fiscal year that starts on July 1 and ends on June 30 of each year.